Curated OER

 Decimals Vocabulary Matching

-For this decimal vocabulary worksheet, students match a set of 27 words to their correct definitions.
+In this decimal vocabulary learning exercise, students match a set of 27 words to their correct definitions.
 Answers are included on page 2; a reference web site is given for additional activities.